 It’s not uncommon for overseas suppliers to add a margin to the cost of goods, causing import costs to soar and your own prices to go up.
 Businesses also face the risk of the market moving against them between the process of receiving a quote and paying the final invoice.

-If a supplier has longer payment terms on invoicing, businesses can attempt to manage currency changes using a market order.
+If a supplier has longer payment terms on invoicing, businesses can attempt to manage currency changes using an FX order.
 Because it allows you to automatically trigger the trade if your desired rate is achieved, your currency exposure is limited.
 If the pound should trend downward, a stop loss order can be used to prevent further losses.
 This can also be used for large future orders which have the potential to damage your financial standing significantly in the event of an unfavourable market shift.

 A plunge in overseas office profitability